 June 3, 1943

 The town mentioned may be Oujda, Morocco, based on a reference in a June 28 V-mail which likely refers to the same shopping expedition: “We visited Oudjda one day & I bought some hassock covers down the real Arab quarters.”

 Went to a town about 50 miles southwest of the town where we are yesterday & the darn truck broke down – it took us two and one half hours to get back– we were dusty & dirty but well satisfied with our purchases.
 I got two hassock covers which I will send home– one for Marg & one for you Muth.
 Then I got a camels hide case for Cath to carry her plays around in – it’s good and stiff so it should hold a lot.
 We bargained & bargained with the man – we went way down in the real Arab quarters – had to get a special pass from the provost marshall [sic].
 I paid 300 francs fore [sic] one and 400 for the other hassock & I got home & the kids had exactly like the 300 one that they paid 1,000 francs for.

 The man who gave Griffin the ring in the following excerpt isn’t specifically identified.
-It may be Jack, who was previously mentioned in several letters beginning May 11.
+It may be the Tank Destroyer officer known as Jack.
 In a July 12 V-mail to her sister, Catherine, Griffin wrote: